jorafael3/svecommerce/modules/ps_contactinfo/Readme.md

 ## About

-Allows you to display additional information about your store's customer service.
+Let your customers know how to reach you, display contact information on your store.

 ## Reporting issues